Anand Teltumbde

-Anand Teltumbde (born 15 July 1951) is an Indian scholar, writer, and civil rights activist who is a management professor at the Goa Institute of Management.
+Anand Teltumbde (born 15 July 1951) is an Indian scholar, writer, and human rights activist who is a management professor at the Goa Institute of Management.
 He has written extensively about the caste system in India and has advocated for the rights of Dalits.

-He is also a longtime critic of Prime Minister Narendra Modi, and was imprisoned in 2020 along with other activists and intellectuals who were critical of the government.
-His arrest has been condemned by other academics and human rights organizations, and legal experts have said that the charges against him appear to be fabricated.
+Teltumbde is a longtime critic of Indian Prime Minister Narendra Modi, and he was imprisoned in 2020 along with other activists and intellectuals who were critical of the Modi government.
+His arrest was condemned by other academics and human rights organizations, and legal experts have said that the charges against him appear to be fabricated.
+He was released on bail in 2022.

+Teltumbde was awarded the Basava Puraskara in 2024.

 Biography

-Teltumbde was born on 15 July 1951 in Rajur, a village in the Yavatmal district of Maharashtra state, to a family of Dalit farm labourers.
+Teltumbde was born on 15 July 1951 in Rajur, a village in the Yavatmal district of present-day Maharashtra state, to a family of Dalit farm labourers.
 He is the oldest among eight siblings.
 He is married to Rama Teltumbde who is a granddaughter of B. R. Ambedkar.
 He earned a mechanical engineering degree from Visvesvaraya National Institute of Technology in 1973, an MBA from the Indian Institute of Management Ahmedabad in 1982 and a PhD from the University of Mumbai in cybernetic modelling in 1993 while working as an executive at Bharat Petroleum.
 He was also awarded an honorary doctorate (D.Litt.) from the Karnataka State Open University.

 Teltumbde was an Executive Director at Bharat Petroleum and managing director of Petronet India Limited before becoming an academic.
 He was a professor at the Indian Institute of Technology Kharagpur and later became a senior professor at the Goa Institute of Management.
 He contributes a column titled "Margin Speak" to Economic and Political Weekly, and has also contributed to Outlook, Tehelka, and Seminar.
-His 2018 book, Republic of Caste, is a collection of essays that assesses the position of Dalits, including the relationship between caste and class.
-Teltumbde advocates for a closer relationship between Marxism and the Ambedkarite movements in fighting for Dalit liberation, as well as reform of the reservation system.
+His 2018 book, Republic of Caste, is a collection of essays that assesses the position of Dalits in India, including the relationship between caste and class.
+Teltumbde advocates for a closer relationship between Marxism and the Ambedkarite movements in fighting for Dalit liberation, as well as reform of the reservation system in India.

+In January 2024, Teltumbde was awarded the Basava Puraskara by the Government of Karnataka.